evanx/webserva/README.md

 - CLI - plain text for interactive bash shell e.g. via our `curl` wrapper script

 WebServa's marketing tag line might be "the fast web database."
-- It's <b>fast</b> because it's primarily a RAM database, that is continually persisted to disk
+- It's <b>fast</b> because it's primarily a RAM database, persisted to disk
-- It is a <a>database</a> as per Redis - see http://redis.io/topics/introduction
+- It's a <a>database</a> as per Redis - see http://redis.io/topics/introduction
-- Finally it's a <b>web database</b> because it is accessed via HTTPS
+- It's a <b>web database</b> because it is accessed via HTTPS

+It's goal is to serve data at speed to a web audience, leveraging Nginx, Redis Cluster, CloudFlare, and our Node microservices for access control and accounting.

 It's for everyone because its easy to store data by key, with lists, sets and sorted sets to keep track of things.
 There is more to come e.g. geographical data courtesy of Redis 3.2.